joherty/pi_temp_humidity_sensor/README.md

 ```
 sudo chmod +x mqtt_dht.sh
 ```
+* Edit mqtt_dht.py and add your MQTT broker address by editing the broker_address variable.
 * If you are using authentication on your MQTT server, uncomment and add username and password to client.username_pw_set in mqtt_dht.sh